-(Last updated on 2023-12-14.)
+(Last updated on 2025-07-15.)

 Prior to taking on my current position at ECAT, I held a post-doctoral research position at the university of Amsterdam where I conducted research under the umbrella of ICDS, a joint research initiative from the University of Amsterdam's Institute for Information Law (IVIR) and the university's School of Communication Research (ASCoR) that focuses on the way AI and algorithms affect society.
-Prior to that, I held a post-doctoral research position at Delft university of Technology's cybersecurity group where I focused on the problems that arise from our ubiquitous reliance on information and communication technologies in relation to the role of Internet intermediaries in tackling them, for instance the structural insecurity problems brought about by insecure Internet-of-Things (IoT) devices that are flooding consumer markets.
+Prior to that, I held a post-doctoral research position at Delft university of Technology's cybersecurity group where I focused on the (cybersecurity) problems that arise from our ubiquitous reliance on information and communication technologies in relation to the role of Internet intermediaries in tackling them, for instance the structural insecurity problems brought about by insecure Internet-of-Things (IoT) devices that are flooding consumer markets.
 My doctoral research similarly examines methods for measuring and quantifying the effectiveness of Internet intermediary security practices through the lens of data on harmful content such as malware, phishing websites and botnets.

 My research has been published in top-tier academic venues and covered in both national (Dutch) and International news and media outlets (see News section below).
 Some of this work has also been applied by the Dutch high-tech crime police unit, in legal hearings, and continues to benefit policy making.
 For an overview of some of my peer-reviewed research please refer to the publication list below.